Soothing Seasonal Allergies

 - While driving, keep car windows up and use the recirculate air setting so that pollen stays out of the car.

-“The most natural and effective allergy treatment to ease your child’s allergy symptoms is an over-the-counter saline nose rinse such as Ocean Mist or Simply Saline,” says Dr. Rubinstein.
+“The most natural and effective allergy treatment to ease your allergy symptoms is an over-the-counter saline nose rinse such as Ocean Mist or Simply Saline,” says Dr. Rubinstein.
 “These rinses flush allergens and other irritants out of the nose before they can trigger symptoms.”

 To help your child get the best results from the nose spray, Dr. Rubinstein suggests having your child bend over and look at his or her toes while spraying.

-Some parents with allergies find the Neti pot (a small ceramic or plastic pot shaped like a flattened tea pot that is used for nasal irrigation) effective for allergy relief.
+Some people with allergies find the Neti pot (a small ceramic or plastic pot shaped like a flattened tea pot that is used for nasal irrigation) effective for allergy relief.
 “But you might have a hard time persuading your child to use one!” says Dr. Rubinstein.